clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/birthday-greeting-service.md

    - places where other side-effects are triggered
    - which functions are pure and which aren’t

-  It might be useful to copy the code to, say, Google Docs and highlight the above categories using different colors.
+  It might be useful to copy the code to, say, Google Docs and highlight the above categories using different colours.

 2. Your main task is to
    - refactor the existing code to make it testable, and,